Obviously, something appears to be running outside of Windows XP Pro SP.3. Unfortunately, I am unable to find and DESTROY it.

 We’ll look at using Process Monitor to see if we can determine just exactly who’s doing what to your machine.

 Let’s start by clarifying the CPU-usage issue.
 It’s quite possible for your CPU to be doing “nothing” while your disk thrashes.
-The CPU is much faster than the disk – which means that it’s actually spending most of its time waiting for the disk to read or write data.
+The CPU is much faster than the disk, which means it’s actually spending most of its time waiting for the disk to read or write data.
 For a CPU, “waiting” means “doing nothing,” which in Process Explorer is considered idle.
-98% idle makes total sense even if the disk is thrashing as you describe. – 2% CPU usage or even much less is plenty to keep the disk busy.
+98% idle makes total sense, even if the disk is thrashing as you describe. -2% CPU usage or even much less is plenty to keep the disk busy.

 When it comes to disk activity, you can pretty much ignore CPU usage.
 It’s not really telling you anything valuable.